Ottoman–Venetian War (1463–1479): War in Albania, 1466–1467

 In spring 1466, Sultan Mehmed marched with a large army against the Albanians.
 Under their leader, Skenderbeg, they had long resisted the Ottomans, and had repeatedly sought assistance from Italy.
 For the Albanians, the outbreak of the Ottoman–Venetian War offered a golden opportunity to reassert their independence; for the Venetians, they provided a useful cover to the Venetian coastal holdings of Durazzo and Scutari.
 Notable Montenegrin feudal lord Ivan Crnojević was of high significance for the defence of Scutari, for which he gained fame in Venice.
 The major result of this campaign was the construction of the fortress of Elbasan, allegedly within just 25 days.
 This strategically-sited fortress, at the lowlands near the end of the old Via Egnatia, cut Albania effectively in half, isolating Skenderbeg's base in the northern highlands from the Venetian holdings in the south.
 However, following the Sultan's withdrawal Skanderbeg himself spent the winter in Italy, seeking aid.
 On his return in early 1467, his forces sallied from the highlands, defeated Ballaban Pasha and lifted the siege of the fortress of Croia (Krujë), attacked Elbasan but failed to capture it.
 Mehmed II responded by marching again against Albania.
 He energetically pursued the attacks against the Albanian strongholds, while sending detachments to raid the Venetian possessions to keep them isolated.
-The Ottomans failing again to take Croia, and they failed to subjugate the country but they overthrow Tomornitsa.
+The Ottomans failing again to take Croia, they failed to subjugate the country but they overthrew Tomornitsa.
 However, the winter brought an outbreak of plague, which would recur annually and sap the strength of the local resistance.
 Skanderbeg himself died of malaria in the Venetian stronghold of Lissus (Lezhë), ending the ability of Venice to use the Albanian lords for its own advantage.
 Venice provided no further aid to the Albanians, who were gradually subdued by the Ottomans over the next decade.